Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Introduction

-Another result of our scan, beyond the specific insights on quantum mechanics, is to illustrate how PFK was guided by a constant struggle to achieve a clearer understanding of the various issues he was facing, finding compelling rational arguments in favor of one particular viewpoint, while at the same time avoiding any form of dogmatism, even regarding the rational arguments he had just put forward, and regarding rationality itself (or the criteria adopted for evaluating his own arguments).
-This struggle characterizes his own version of rational analysis, dubbed \lq tightrope-walking rationality \rq by Farrell \cite{farrell}, which we then see in action, in the context of the foundations of quantum mechanics and related philosophical issues.
-The dogmatic version of the two sides of any argument, of the two positions being confronted (here in particular realism vs instrumentalism will be central), is what we see on the right and on the left of the tightrope we are forced to walk on, and we should avoid falling toward either side.
-The need to avoid dogmatism of any sort appears to be the strongest driver in PKF's analysis, to the point that any perspective that is at risk of turning into a dogmatic position or facilitating a dogmatic attitude is immediately counter-agued {\it exactly on that basis}, so that avoiding dogmatism turns quickly from a normative methodological rule for philosophical inquiry into a evaluative criterion of philosophical positions in itself.
+A result of our scan, beyond specific insights on quantum mechanics, is to illustrate how PFK constantly aimed to achieve a clearer understanding of the various issues he was facing, finding compelling rational arguments in favor of one particular viewpoint, while at the same time avoiding any form of dogmatism, even regarding the rational arguments he had just put forward, and regarding rationality itself (or the criteria adopted for evaluating his own arguments).
+This struggle characterizes his own version of rational analysis, dubbed \lq tightrope-walking rationality\rq ~by Farrell \cite{farrell}, which we see in the context of the foundations of quantum mechanics and related philosophical issues.
+The dogmatic version of the two sides of any argument, e.g. realism vs instrumentalism, is what we see on the right and on the left of the tightrope we are forced to walk on, and we should avoid falling toward either side.
+The need to avoid dogmatism of any sort appears to be the strongest driver in PKF's analysis, to the point where any perspective that is at risk of becoming a dogmatic position or facilitating a dogmatic attitude is immediately objected to {\it exactly on that basis}.
+Thus, avoiding dogmatism turns quickly from a normative methodological rule for philosophical inquiry into an evaluative criterion of philosophical positions in itself.
+We will emphasize various concrete instances of application of such tightrope-walking rationality in what follows.

 \